 Following the impact assessment process, Monarch Gold Corporation will proceed to the authorization requests for the construction and the exploitation of the Project with relevant federal authorities.
+Monarch Gold Corporation understands that the IAAC will submit a plan for the issuance of permits for the Project as required by paragraph (e) of Section 5 of the Information and Management of Time Limits Regulations.
+This plan will describe the permits, licences and authorizations required for the Project.

-1.15.2 PROVINCIAL GOVERNMENT
+18-2 PROVINCIAL GOVERNMENT